wpmudev/coursepress/README.md

     echo "This is only in coursepress/standard";
     //</wpmudev.plugin.free_only>

-**NEVER** under any circumstances package and release `coursepress/base` on Premium or WordPress.org.

-## CoursePress Campus (coursepress/campus-dev) - CoursePress for Edublogs/CampusPress

-This branch is not usually touched by the CoursePress developers unless `coursepress/pro` production branch changes.
-Make sure that `coursepress/pro` gets merged into `coursepress/campus-dev`, from this point on, the campus team takes over and do what they need to do.

-## CoursePress Pro 2.0 (coursepress/2.0-dev)

-This is the development branch for **CoursePress 2.0** (still unreleased at this stage).
-At the moment development is primarily happening as part of the **WP Academy** project in the `wpmu-dev` repo.
-Changes are then manually merged back to `coursepress/2.0-dev` here.

-Upon completion of **WP Academy** the `coursepress/2.0-dev` branch will receive a structure similar to that of `coursepress/base`.
-It requires a "super branch" that will be responsible for generation both a Pro and Standard version of CoursePress 2.0 by using Grunt tasks (these do not exist yet).

-# PRODUCTION BRANCHES

-## CoursePress Pro (coursepress/pro)

-CoursePress Pro is the official premium plugin that lives on WPMU Dev.

-## CoursePress (coursepress/standard)

-CoursePress is the free limited version that gets published to the WordPress plugin directory.
+    //<wpmudev.plugin.campus_only>
+    echo "This is only in coursepress/standard";
+    //</wpmudev.plugin.campus_only>

 ### Working with the branches

 #### Cloning ####

-When cloning CoursePress to your local repo please use the --recursive flag as part of your clone command:
+CoursePress uses submodules, so use the `--recursive` flag if you clone from command line:

-    git clone git@bitbucket.org:incsub/coursepress.git --recursive
+    $ git clone git@bitbucket.org:incsub/coursepress.git --recursive

-This will ensure you grab all the required submodules.

-**Note: ** If you already have a cloned repo, you will need to *init* the submodule.
+If you already have a cloned repo, you will need to *init* the submodule.

-    git submodule init --
+    $ git submodule init --
-    git submodule update

-#### Checking out branches

-When checking out the *coursepress/pro* or *coursepress/standard* branches please make sure that you run 'git clean -dff' and then 'git submodule update'.

-This is required as CoursePress Pro uses MarketPress as a submodule and CoursePress uses a version of MarketPress Lite and checking out the branches without cleaning up and initialising will cause a bit of a mess in your staging environment.

-Examples:

-    git checkout master
-    git clean -dff
-    git submodule update

-or

-    git checkout coursepress/pro
-    git clean -dff
-    git submodule update
+    $ git submodule update

-Please note the double -f flag in the clean command.
-This is required to clean directories that contain a submodule repo.
+#### Agile workflow

+Every bug fix/change must be made in a separate branch.
+Create a branch with name `agile/2.0-<id>-<short-desc>` and make all the changes and alpha-tests there.
+Once stable submit a pull request to the super branch `coursepress/2.0-dev`.

+Do not directly update the super branch, always use pull requests!

 #### Working with MarketPress in CoursePress